nikhilsh/A-N-D-R-O-I-D-B-O-Y-S/README.md

 `com.badlogic.gdx.Gdx`
 > Environment class holding references to the Application, Graphics, Audio, Files and Input instances.

+`com.badlogic.gdx.audio.Sound`
+> A Sound is a short audio clip that can be played numerous times in parallel.

 `com.badlogic.gdx.graphics.Color`
 > A color class, holding the r, g, b and alpha component as floats in the range [0,1].
 All methods perform clamping on the internal values after execution.